Manufacturing Processes

 Key Takeaways

-✓ Process selection: Match process to part requirements and volume
+- Process selection: match the process to part requirements and volume.

-✓ Tolerances: Specify only as tight as necessary for function
+- Tolerances: only specify as tight as the function requires.

 Next Steps